What is Sanctification?

 We are born sinners, unable to please God.
 The consequence of our first parent’s (Adam and Eve) sin is our own inability not to sin (Romans 3:10-12).

 But “Thanks be to God, who delivers us through Jesus Christ our Lord (Romans 7:25)!”
 Jesus Christ, the unique God-man, is the sinner's substitute in both judgment and in righteousness.
-Those who repent (turn from sin as you cling in faith to Christ alone) are forgiven and made righteous in Him (2 Corinthians 5:21; Ephesians 2:8).
-The Christian is given a new nature that enables him/her to submit to God in obedience (Romans 8:7-12).
+Those who repent (turn from sin as you cling in faith to Christ alone) are forgiven and declared righteous in Him (2 Corinthians 5:21; Ephesians 2:8).
+The Christian is then given a new nature that enables him/her to submit to God in obedience (Romans 8:7-12).